XioZ/ada-zalix-website/README.md

 ![Figure 1.4: Number of High-Rating Movies for the Top 10 Genres](./assets/img/1.4.png)

 The graphical representation highlights the prominence of the __Drama__ genre, possessing the highest count of highly-rated movies, a figure significantly surpassing other genres.
 However, it is imperative to consider that the sheer abundance of drama films in the dataset could contribute to this observation.
-To delve deeper into the matter, we meticulously examine the ratio of high-rated movies to the total number of movies within each genre, providing a more nuanced perspective on the prevalence of quality content within the diverse genres.
+To delve deeper into the matter, we meticulously examine the _success rate_, defined ratio of high-rated movies to the total number of movies within each genre, providing a more nuanced perspective on the prevalence of quality content within the diverse genres.

 ![Figure 1.5: Ratio of High-Rating Movies to the Total Number of Movies per Genre](./assets/img/1.5.png)

 The graph reveals noteworthy insights into the distribution of highly-rated movies across genres.
-Notably, __Short Films__ exhibit the highest ratio of highly-rated movies to the total number of short films, positioning it at the forefront. __Drama__, despite its prominence in sheer numbers, takes the second position in this ratio analysis.
+Notably, __Short Films__ exhibit the highest success rate, positioning it at the forefront. __Drama__, despite its prominence in sheer numbers, takes the second position in this ratio analysis.
 Conversely, __Adventure__ and __Action__ genres exhibit the lowest ratios, indicating a comparatively lower prevalence of highly-rated movies within these genres.
 This nuanced examination contributes to a more comprehensive understanding of the quality distribution across various film genres.

 ## 1.2 Trend of Genres